 - spectators (in some cases).

-Competitors, stock contractors, animal handlers and even spectators at rodeos have a responsibility to be to be aware of and comply with the following requirements:
+Participants at rodeos have a responsibility to be aware of and comply with the following requirements:

 - Animals must not be struck or poked with any item in such a way that unreasonable pain or injury is caused to the animal.

-- When roping animals, a roped animal must not be pulled backwards off its feet or allowed to be dragged.
+- A roped animal must not be pulled backwards off its feet or be dragged.

 - Animals, other than cattle and horses used in the rodeo, must not be taken or allowed in the arena during an event or training.